 Documents issued in Nigeria: we can only accept passports, driving licences and the most recent Nigerian national ID.
 We can't accept paper-slips, regional IDs or voter ID documents.

 If you’re a refugee: depending on which country you’re in, we can accept more documents than the ones listed above.
 Learn about verification for refugees

 ID documents issued by Russian government - We are not able to accept ID documents issued by the Russian government for new customers.
 Should we need to re-verify your profile, we are also not able to accept ID documents issued by the Russian government.

 I have an ID document issued by Russia that you do not accept.
 What other types of documents do you accept?

-Passport from third country
+Passport from another country

-Driving license from third country
+Driving licence from another country

 Permanent residency card/Work visa

 Student or other visa valid for more than 6 months

 In case you do not have any of the above please contact our support team and let us know what other documents you have.
 Our team will be happy to assist and review.